RAF Twinwood Farm

-RAF Twinwood Control Tower (Watch Office), restored in 2002.
+RAF Twinwood control tower (Watch Office), restored in 2002.

-Royal Air Force Twinwood Farm or more simply RAF Twinwood Farm is a former Royal Air Force satellite station located 4 mi north of Bedford, Bedfordshire, England.
+Royal Air Force Twinwood Farm or more simply RAF Twinwood Farm is a former Royal Air Force satellite station located on the outskirts of Clapham, 4 mile north of Bedford in Bedfordshire, England.
 For the majority of World War II, the airfield was home to RAF night fighters.

 Royal Air Force use

 Twinwood Farm opened in mid 1941 when the RAF began to use the grassed field.
 By April 1942 it had three concrete runways and additional temporary buildings.

 From then until the end of the war the Bristol Blenheims, Bristol Beaufighters, Bristol Beauforts, Douglas Bostons and de Havilland Mosquitoes of No. 51 Operational Training Unit used 'Twinwoods', as it was generally known.

 In March 1943 North American Mustangs belonging to 164, 169, 239 and 208 Squadrons RAF engaged in Operation Spartan which occurred between 1 and 12 March 1943 was conducted across southern and central England to test a wide range of procedures and tactics of British and Canadian Forces.